Jevremovac: History

-In Pančić’s honor, in 1889, king Milan Obrenović donated the estate (former orchard and vineyard, inherited from his grandfather Jevrem Obrenović) to the Great School in Belgrade for the purpose of the construction of new botanical garden, provided that it be named "Jevremovac" (Serbian for "Jevrem's garden"), after his grandfather.
-The lot was originally owned by the brothers Jovan German (1782-1854) and Mihailo Todorović German (d.1845).
+In Pančić's honor, in 1889, king Milan Obrenović donated the estate (former orchard and vineyard, inherited from his grandfather Jevrem Obrenović) to the Great School in Belgrade for the purpose of the construction of new botanical garden, provided that it be named "Jevremovac" (Serbian for "Jevrem's garden"), after his grandfather.
+The lot was originally owned by the brothers Jovan German (1782–1854) and Mihailo Todorović German (d.1845).
 Even then, it was arranged as the large garden.
 Jovan was Jevrem's secretary and married his daughter Simka.
 As Jevrem survived Jovan, Simka and their three sons, who all died in childhood, he inherited the lot.
 At the time, the estate was on the outskirts of Belgrade, but soon city spread further from it, leaving the garden as an urban oasis.
 It exists to this day at the same location and under the same name and gave its name to the small surrounding neighborhood.
 Apart from its founder, Josif Pančić, very important for the development and growth of Jevremovac was its longtime manager (1906–1934), Nedeljko Košanin under whose supervision the botanical garden experienced its golden age.

 In 1936, relocation of the garden was suggested.
 The proposed new location was Topčider park, on the outskirts of the city at the time.
 The reasons included description of Jevremovac as the "dead capital regarding city esthetics".
-Ultimately, the garden wasn't moved.
+Ultimately, the garden was not moved.
 After World War II, the new Communist authorities suppressed public usage of the word Jevremovac, so it was simply referred to as the "botanical garden" until the 1990s, when Jevremovac came into common usage again.
 Additionally, the arboretum was seriously neglected for decades, with the number of plants being reduced from 4,000 to 2,500, and has only recently began its partial renovation and beautification.
 It now hosts 60,000 visitors a year, and is the second most visited natural monument in Serbia, after the mountain and national park Kopaonik.